como-usar-mascaras-en-binario

 result = variable & mask // Extract the last 4 bits

-Example of setting a bit For example, suppose we have an 8-bit variable and we want to set the third bit to 1 while leaving the other bits unchanged.
-We can achieve this using a mask and the OR bitwise operator:
+Example of setting a bit For example, suppose we have an 8-bit variable and we want to set the third bit to 1 while keeping the other bits unchanged.
+We can achieve this using a mask and the bitwise OR operator:

 variable = 01101001 // 8-bit variable initialized to 00001000